 Process is personal

 I’ve tackled these issues completely by sheer belief.
-Now every thought I have, I tell myself it’s deep and meaningful, culminating in artistic masterpieces.
+Now whenever I have an idea, I tell myself it’s deep and meaningful, and supposed to culminate in an artistic masterpieces.
 Work doesn’t feel like daunting anymore and I’ve been nominated for the Noble peace prize.
-Thank you for coming to my TED talk - This is how half the nonsense on the self-help section of the internet sounds like, floating at an average of three to six inches from reality.
+Thank you for coming to my TED talk.

 Not the process though, it’s got be personal.
 The process can be personal to you.
 It can be personal to, say, a team of 2-3 people.
 By personal, I don’t mean it’s reflection of your character but personal as in, it’s a tool that feels just right in your hand.
 What works for you or your group may not work for others.
-This I’ve found very useful because in some sense it takes into account the sense of indivduality, and I can stop myself from making blanket assumptions about best practices.
-It makes me take everything with a grain salt.
+I’ve this found very useful because in some sense it takes into account the nature of indivduality.
+Also, it stops me from making blanket assumptions about “best practices”.

-Here, I choose to focus on being receptive to the ebb and flow of my processes and learn from its shortcomings, then improve on it or swap it out all together (if I’m in the early stages).
+I choose to focus on being receptive to the ebb and flow of my processes and learn from its shortcomings, then improve on it or swap it out all together (if I’m in the early stages).
 To adapt is to struggle and sometimes, you’ll have unlearn things.
-It’s exceptionally hard and heartbreaking to switch to a contrarian option, and we spend more time into trying to cling onto it.
+It’s exceptionally hard and heartbreaking to switch to a contrarian option.
+When we spend more time trying to cling onto it, the more damage we’d do to ourselves.
 It’s almost as if confirmation bias is wired into us.
 That’s why making a process has to be personal with the right ideals in mind, because an early mistake is not so costly.

 Process is key, that’s something I’ve kept reminding myself quite lately.